 Certain materials are primarily available in certain countries, including rare earth elements, minerals, and metals available primarily from China.
-Trade disputes or other political conditions, economic conditions, or public health issues may limit our availability to obtain such materials.
+Trade disputes or other political or economic conditions may limit our availability to obtain such materials.
 Although these rare earth and other materials are generally available from multiple suppliers, China is the predominant producer of certain of these materials.
 If China were to stop exporting these materials, our suppliers' ability to obtain such supply may be constrained and we may be unable to obtain sufficient quantities, or obtain supply in a timely manner, or at a commercially reasonable cost.
 Constrained supply of rare earth elements, minerals, and metals may restrict our ability to manufacture certain of our products and make it difficult or impossible to compete with other semiconductor memory manufacturers who are able to obtain sufficient quantities of these materials from China.

-We and/or our suppliers and service providers could be affected by tariffs, embargoes, or other trade restrictions, as well as laws and regulations enacted in response to concerns regarding climate change, conflict minerals, responsible sourcing practices, public health crises, or contagious disease outbreaks, which could limit the supply of our materials and/or increase the cost.
+We and/or our suppliers and service providers could be affected by tariffs, embargoes, or other trade restrictions, as well as laws and regulations enacted in response to concerns regarding climate change, conflict minerals, and responsible sourcing practices, which could limit the supply of our materials and/or increase the cost.
 Environmental regulations could limit our ability to procure or use certain chemicals or materials in our operations or products.
 In addition, disruptions in transportation lines could delay our receipt of materials.
 Lead times for the supply of materials have been extended in the past.
 The disruption of our supply of materials, components, services, or the extension of our lead times could have a material adverse effect on our business, results of operations, or financial condition.